external-secrets/external-secrets/design/010-pushsecret-metadata.md

 - a little bit of boilerplate to chew through

-What would we do with the existing implementations?
+### What would we do with the existing implementations?

 We should keep them as a backward compatible measure for the `v1alpha1` stage and remove them with the `v1beta1` release.
+We can remove them from the documentation right away and only document the "new" scheme.
+The old scheme is still accessible through the version switch in the docs.
+This allows us to slowly direct users to the new scheme.

+With a PushSecret `v1beta1` we can consider removing those APIs.

 ## Alternatives